wehlutyk/2016-09-daad-research-project/project.md

 ------------------------------------------
 \label{breakdown-memetracker}

-The first stage of this project focused on the analysis of *in vivo* interpretation-reproduction process by which representations evolve.
+The first stage of this project focused on the analysis of the *in vivo* interpretation-reproduction process by which representations evolve.

 As alluded to in the introduction, several works have explored cultural evolution in other settings, starting with the *Dual Inheritance Theory* first introduced by @boyd_culture_1985 and @cavalli-sforza_cultural_1981.
 More recent models now include the notion of cultural attractor [see for instance @claidiere_role_2007; and @claidiere_how_2014].